Skip to Content

 As well as making wine, Salt Spring Island also produces cider.

-The craft cidery, Salt Spring Wild, turns out cider from organic orchard apples as well as wild apples that grow on the island.
+The craft cidery, Salt Spring Wild, creates its own cider from both organic orchard apples and wild apples found across the island.

-Salt Spring Wild makes cider from organic orchard apples on Salt Spring Island.
+You can taste cider from organic orchard apples grown on Salt Spring Island (Credit: Salt Spring Wild)

 Don’t think sugary sweet cider.
 Salt Spring Wild’s crisp cider tastes more like traditional English cider.

-Their staples are a dry cider (one of the driest ciders ever!) and a semi-dry version.
+Their staples are a dry cider (one of the driest ciders we’ve ever tasted!) and a semi-dry version.

 But the cidery also produces some interesting blends, like a ginger root cider and a wild berry cider.

 Hungry?
-Order some farm-style tapas too, and sit out on a picnic bench on the lawn while listening to Johny Cash and relaxed country music.
+Order some farm-style tapas too, and sit out on a picnic bench on the lawn while listening to Johnny Cash and relaxed country music.

 Hours are more restricted in winter.